€106.960 The share price fell by -0.06 % 02/06/2023 13:57

 • Bolster synergy in operations to win new projects

-• Accelerate international growth
+• Continued international growth

 • Achieve targets to reduce CO2 emissions by 40% (Scopes 1 and 2) and 20% (Scope 3) by 2030, validated by the Science Based Targets initiative (SBTi)